 When we have more snow in the forecast for

-regularly and this brings me to an important reminder - when the snow
+regularly/ Which brings me to an important reminder: when the snow

 collects on the roof and finally reaches the "release point" it comes